 - Specify the fixed PTMs and a few common variable PTMs expected in the sample.

-- Including PEAKS PTM and SPIDER algorithms for the search.
+- Enable PEAKS PTM and SPIDER algorithms after the PEAKS DB database search completes.

-SPIDER performs homology search based on de novo sequencing tags.
-If selected, SPIDER algorithm will be conducted on every confident de novo tag (ALC > 30%) whose spectrum is not identified by PEAKS DB with high confidence (-10lgP < 30).
+- SPIDER performs a homology search based on de novo sequencing tags.
+If selected, SPIDER algorithm will be conducted on every confident de novo tag (ALC > 15%) whose spectrum is not identified by PEAKS DB with high confidence (-10lgP < 30).
 SPIDER will construct new peptide sequences by altering amino acids of database peptides.
 For each spectrum, the better sequence constructed by SPIDER or found by PEAKS DB will be used as the identified peptide.
-SPIDER is good for cross-species search and for finding point mutations of the protein.
-It makes no difference to invoke SPIDER through this workflow or by clicking the SPIDER icon in the toolbar.
+SPIDER is good for cross-species searches and for finding point mutations of the protein.
+SPIDER can either be invoked through this work flow or by clicking the SPIDER icon in the toolbar.